mateussouzaweb/nicedeck/docs/ROMs.md

 - Right click in one of the games.
 - Under the menu, go to ``Add To`` and select ``New Collection``.
 - Write the name of the collection - ``Nintendo Game Boy Advance`` - and save.
-- When saved, all ROMS of the platform will be added to the created colection.
+- When saved, all ROMS of the platform will be added to the created collection.
 - Repeat the same process on each platform that you are emulating - ``[3DS]``, ``[PS2]``, ``[XBOX]``...

 I do recommend using an Mouse and Keyboard connected to the Steam Deck to run it faster.
 If can also use the same process to add some games to the favorites.